Charming New Year’s Traditions in Mexico

 Sweeping Out the Old

-To ensure a clean slate for the new year, many Mexican households participate in a literal and metaphorical cleaning ritual.
+This ritual is about release and renewal.
+Letting go.
+Starting fresh.
+It pairs well with a deep breath, a quiet moment, or even a good cry.
 Sweeping the house is believed to remove negative energy, clearing the way for positivity and prosperity.
 Similarly, some families open windows and doors at midnight to let the old year out and invite the new one in.

 Fireworks and Festivities